metegenez/Mouse-Dynamics-Challenge/README.md

 ## Added on FORK

-- External Imposters
-External imposter sessions added by gathering data from individuals that are not in the training or testing files.
+- External Imposters: Sessions added by gathering data from 10 individuals that are not in the training or testing files.
 Thus, we increase the validation strentgth for proposed algorithms.
 - Update on PublicLabels.csv file.

 ## From this line ORIGINAL CHALLANGE readme.md